tiffanyadu/100-days-of-code-2/log.md

 - Redux cycle

 **Thoughts:** Just got an overview of what Redux is and how it works - this was definitely more thorough that what I learned on freeCodeCamp!
 I liked how Stephen Grider explained it with an analogy because that made it easier to comprehend.
 Looking forward to better understand how to use it with React!

+### Day 73: February 25, 2019

+**Today's Progress:** Started section 13 of the Modern React with Redux course by Stephen Grider on Udemy and worked on a simple song app.
+My progress:

+- Learned how React-Redux library works to integrate the two together
+- Reviewed the Provider and Connect components
+- Learned about named exports and the correct syntax used to import them
+- Created redux actions and reducers in separate folders
+- Wired up Provider and Connect
+- Learned that React.Component can be imported as a named object instead

+**Thoughts:** This app build is quite different from the previous ones so far.
+Don't fully comprehend how Provider and Connect work just yet, so hopefully it makes sense after completing this section.